cse-sim/cse/doc/README.md

 [ERB Tutorial]: http://www.stuartellis.name/articles/erb/

+## Inserting File Content

+A special directive is available that allows one to insert any file directly into markdown documents (to avoid repetition) by specifying the file's relative path from the repository root.
+For example, to add the file: `<cse-repo>\doc\src\enduses.md`, one would write:

+    <%= insert_file('doc/src/enduses.md') %>

+Note: the `insert_file` method could be replaced by a direct call to `File.read(path_to_read)`.
+However, direct calls to `File.read` are fragile since the absolute paths won't build between multiple machines and the question with relative paths is what directory will be used.
+In contrast, the `insert_file` method always uses a path relative to the repository root.

 ## Table Pre-processing Directives

 By setting the config variable "use-table-lang?" to `true` (note: it is `true` by default), we enable [ERB] to use a table pre-processing language.
 At the time of this writing, these table directives are used to transform imbedded CSV data (CSV = comma-separated value), in-file CSV data, or special tables to the "ascii-art" multi-line tables required by [Pandoc-flavored Markdown].
 For general tables, external CSV files can be used (recommended).
 In this case, the source files may be edited with a spreadsheet program and saved to disk (in CSV format).
 By default, tables are stored in the directory relative to the `doc` directory as specified by the "table-path" variable specified in the `doc/config/defaults.yaml` file.
 At the time of this writing, that variable defaults to `doc/src/tables`.